Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 You can notice that the preferences of `Hard` and `Core` players are close for the same sizes of agencies and the number of competitors.
 Therefore, they can be combined into one group.

 The combination of the properties "small agency" + "many competitors" looks strange in terms of gameplay.
-This is also could be seen from the sizes of the final groups, so, in my opinion, it can be removed from consideration.
+This is also could be seen from the sizes of the groups, so, in my opinion, it can be removed from consideration.

 As a result, we will have three types of possible games.

-You may see the properties of the groups using the filters "Game: <group number>".
+You may see the properties of the groups using the filters `* Game: <group number>`.

+<div id="table-final-groups-basic"></div>

 The whole picture of preferences in mechanics, world, and plot is clear, but there is a nuance, which we will look at below.

-<div id="table-final-groups-basic"></div>

 ### Development sequence / feature scaling